 They don't have to be that in-depth.

 Grab data from another client you’ve worked with on internal linking, and show its impact.
 It doesn’t have to be more than a couple of slides in the pitch.
 Just show that it works.
-Whether you grab the data from Google Analytics, Google Search Console, your rank tracking software, or an SEO testing tool like Big Metrics - it doesn’t matter.
+Whether you grab the data from Google Analytics, Google Search Console, or your rank tracking software - it doesn't matter.

 Just show the client that it does work.